Swiss Performance Index: Components

 Below is the list of the 214 SPI shares as of September 18, 2020.
 Some of the companies are primarily listed in Switzerland, but have their headquarters outside Switzerland and were included in the underlying share universe upon request.
 Some companies have two kinds of shares and thus appear twice in the SPI.

 Classification

 SPI components are classified by size, by sector as well as by security category.

 By size

 There are three size categories of SPI components: large-cap, mid-cap and small-cap.
 Three SPI subindices reflect these sizes, respectively the SPI Large, the SPI Middle and the SPI Small.
 Two more subindices cover Large+Middle as well as Middle+Small.

 The SPI 20 is another SPI subindex that contains the same companies as in the Swiss Market Index.
 It mostly overlaps with the SPI Large, but does not fully coincide because of the rules specific to the SMI.
 For this reason, another subindex, the SPI Extra, includes all SPI companies not in the SPI 20.

 By sector

 The SPI is divided into sectors on the basis of economic activity.
-This classification is based on the Industry Classification Benchmark ICB from Dow Jones and FTSE, which simplifies international performance comparisons significantly.
+This classification is based on a proprietary sector classification by SIX, which simplifies international performance comparisons significantly.